 Senate Bill No. introduced by D. Emrich aims to revise the standards for providing emergency protective services in child abuse and neglect proceedings by amending sections 41-3-202 and 41-3-301 of the Montana Code Annotated (MCA).
 The bill specifies that when the Department of Child and Family Services receives a report of child abuse or neglect, it must assess the situation and determine the necessary level of response.
-Notably, the bill introduces a requirement that emergency protective services can only be provided if the child is in "immediate or imminent danger of harm."
-Additionally, it clarifies the reporting obligations when allegations of sexual abuse or exploitation are involved, particularly when the alleged perpetrator is 12 years of age or older.
+Notably, the bill introduces new language stating that emergency protective services may be provided if the child is in "immediate or imminent danger of harm."
+Additionally, it clarifies the reporting requirements for allegations of sexual abuse or exploitation, particularly when the alleged perpetrator is 12 years or older, and outlines the procedures for safety and risk assessments.

-In section 41-3-301, the bill modifies the language regarding the removal of a child from a dangerous situation, replacing "apparent" with "imminent" to emphasize the urgency of the child's safety.
-The bill also outlines the notification process for parents or guardians when a child is removed, ensuring they are informed of the reasons for removal and their rights regarding hearings.
-Furthermore, it mandates that the department must provide services to protect the child from potential harm due to partner or family member assault within the household.
-Overall, the bill seeks to enhance the protective measures for children in potentially harmful situations while ensuring that families are kept informed and involved in the process.
+In section 41-3-301, the bill modifies the language regarding the removal of a child from a dangerous situation, replacing "apparent" with "imminent" danger of harm.
+The bill also emphasizes the importance of notifying parents or guardians about the reasons for removal and their rights during the process.
+Furthermore, it mandates that if a child is removed, an affidavit detailing the circumstances must be submitted to the county attorney and the office of the state public defender.
+Overall, the bill seeks to enhance the protection of children in potentially harmful situations while ensuring that families are informed and involved in the process.

 SB0230_1(1): 41-3-202, 41-3-301